dlk3/transgui-spec/README.md

 # Fedora RPM Package For transgui Application

-`transgui` is a feature rich cross platform Transmission BitTorrent client.
-Faster and has more functionality than the built-in web GUI.
+`transgui` is a feature-rich cross platform Transmission BitTorrent client.
+It is faster and has more functionality than the built-in web GUI.
 See its [home page](https://github.com/transmission-remote-gui/transgui) for details.